How invite, message, and InMail caps work together

 WarmySender is a 4-pillar outreach platform — Cold Emailing, Email Warmup, LinkedIn Outreach, and Multichannel sequences.
 This page is part of the LinkedIn Outreach pillar.

 Counts every connection request your campaign sends to a prospect who's not yet connected to you.
-This is the most-watched LinkedIn safety axis: the platform's automation-detection systems weigh invite volume heavily because most low-quality automation is invite-heavy.
-Per LinkedIn's documented rate limits, paid accounts in good standing handle approximately 80-100 invites per day; we default to 80 to leave a 20-per-day safety buffer and reduce the chance of hitting LinkedIn's variable per-account threshold.
+This is the most-watched LinkedIn safety signal: the platform weighs invite volume heavily because most low-quality automation is invite-heavy.
+Per LinkedIn's documented rate limits, paid accounts in good standing handle roughly 80-100 invites per day; we suggest 80 to leave about 20/day of safety margin and reduce the chance of hitting LinkedIn's variable per-account threshold.

 The campaign editor's invite slider goes up to 100.
 Anything above 90 enters a red zone — visually flagged as exceeding our recommendation.
 You can push it if you want, but we strongly suggest staying under 90.

-Counts every message you send to a prospect who has already accepted your invite (i.e., is now your 1st-degree connection).
-Per LinkedIn's documented rate limits, the daily ceiling on messages-to-connections is 100 — but it's a shared bucket with profile views, comments on posts, and reactions on posts.
-So your 100/day budget is split across all four action types.
+Counts every message you send to a prospect who has already accepted your invite (so they're now a 1st-degree connection).
+Per LinkedIn's documented rate limits, the daily ceiling on messages to connections is around 100 — but that allowance is shared with profile views, comments on posts, and reactions on posts.
+So those roughly 100 messages/day are spread across all four kinds of activity.

-We default this cap to 80/day, which leaves 20/day in the shared bucket for profile views, comments, and reactions if your campaign uses post-engagement steps or your team does any manual LinkedIn engagement on the account.
+We suggest 80/day, which leaves about 20/day of that shared allowance for profile views, comments, and reactions if your campaign uses post-engagement steps or your team engages manually on the account.
 If you use those features heavily, consider lowering this to 60-70/day.
-If you use no other action types, 80/day uses 80 of the 100/day shared bucket and leaves 20 for safety margin.
+If you don't use them, 80/day uses 80 of the roughly 100/day shared allowance and leaves 20 for safety margin.

 Counts every InMail (LinkedIn's "skip the connection request" channel) your campaign sends.
-InMails reach people you're not connected to and use a separate monthly credit balance tied to your subscription tier — Sales Navigator Core gets approximately 50 credits/month, Sales Navigator Advanced typically 50 credits/month, Recruiter Lite 30/month, Recruiter Full 150/month, Career 5/month.
+InMails reach people you're not connected to and draw on a separate monthly credit balance tied to your subscription tier — Sales Navigator Core gets roughly 50 credits/month, Sales Navigator Advanced about 50/month, Recruiter Lite 30/month, Recruiter Full 150/month, Career 5/month.

-5/day × 30 days = 150 InMails/month, which fits within Recruiter's monthly balance and leaves room above Sales Navigator Core's monthly credit balance assuming a healthy reply rate (replies generally return the credit to your balance).
-For Career and Sales Nav Core users running heavy InMail volume, lower this to match your monthly credit balance — 1-2/day for Career, 1-2/day for Sales Nav Core.
+5/day × 30 days = 150 InMails/month, which fits within Recruiter Full's monthly balance and sits comfortably above Sales Navigator Core's monthly credits, assuming a healthy reply rate (replies generally return the credit to your balance).
+For Career and Sales Nav Core users sending heavy InMail volume, lower this to match your monthly credits — 1-2/day for Career, 1-2/day for Sales Nav Core.
 The slider's red zone starts at 15/day to flag the risk for accounts on lower-tier subscriptions.

 Worked examples

-Example 1: invite-heavy day with backlog of accepts
+Example 1: a busy invite day, with a backlog of accepts

 Your campaign launches Monday morning.
-You send 50 invites that day.
-Tuesday, you send another 50 (cap 80, plenty of headroom).
-Wednesday morning, 30 of those Monday-Tuesday invites have been accepted, and your campaign's step 2 wants to fire follow-up messages to all 30.
+You send 50 invites that day, and another 50 on Tuesday.
+By Wednesday morning, 30 of those invites have been accepted, and your campaign's next step wants to send follow-up messages to all 30.
 Wednesday is also a fresh invite day — your campaign wants to send 50 more invites.

-You're on Recruiter Full (150 InMail credits/month) and want to run an InMail-heavy campaign at 4/day average across two LinkedIn accounts.
-With the default 5/day InMail cap per account, you fit comfortably (4 × 30 days = 120 InMails/month/account, under Recruiter's 150/month limit, especially with replies returning credits).
+You're on Recruiter Full (150 InMail credits/month) and want to run an InMail-heavy campaign at about 4/day on average across two LinkedIn accounts.
+With the suggested 5/day InMail number per account, you fit comfortably (4 × 30 days = 120 InMails/month/account, under Recruiter Full's 150/month, especially since replies generally return the credit).

-If you wanted to push to 8/day on one account specifically (240/month projected), you'd need to either rotate the load across multiple accounts or accept that you might run out of credits before month-end.
-The InMail cap slider has a red zone at 15/day to flag this — at 15+/day you're projected at 450/month, which exceeds even Recruiter Full's balance.
+If you wanted to push to 8/day on one account (about 240/month), you'd either spread the load across more accounts or accept that you might run out of credits before month-end.
+The InMail slider has a red zone at 15/day to flag this — at 15+/day you're projected near 450/month, which exceeds even Recruiter Full's balance.

-Example 3: campaigns sharing the same LinkedIn account
+Example 3: two campaigns on the same LinkedIn account

 You have two campaigns on the same LinkedIn account.
-Campaign A is invite-heavy (60 invites/day target).
-Campaign B is follow-up-heavy (40 follow-up messages/day target on warm prospects from a previous campaign).
+Campaign A is invite-heavy (target 60 invites/day).
+Campaign B is follow-up-heavy (target 40 follow-up messages/day to warm prospects from an earlier campaign).

-The takeaway: per-campaign caps are upper bounds.
-The lowest binding limit (per-campaign cap, per-account ramp, LinkedIn's actual platform cap) wins on every send.
-Account safety always wins over campaign throughput.
+The takeaway: your per-campaign numbers are upper bounds.
+The lowest binding limit — your campaign number, the account's warm-up ceiling, or LinkedIn's own per-account limit — wins on every send.
+Account safety always comes before throughput.

-- Lower the invite cap (under 80/day) if: your account is new and still on the early ramp; your acceptance ratio has been low (under 20%); LinkedIn has returned 422 errors recently; you've reconnected within the past few days.
+- Lower invites (under 80/day) if: your account is new and still warming up; your acceptance rate has been low (under 20%); LinkedIn has recently rejected some of your invites; you reconnected the account in the past few days.

-- Lower the follow-up message cap (under 80/day) if: you use post-engagement features (likes, comments, reactions) heavily; your team manually engages on the same account; you're seeing any 422 errors on the message endpoint.
+- Lower follow-up messages (under 80/day) if: you use post-engagement features (likes, comments, reactions) heavily; your team also messages manually on the same account; LinkedIn has recently rejected some of your messages.

-- Lower the InMail cap (under 5/day) if: you're on Career or Sales Nav Core and want your monthly credits to last; you're seeing low InMail reply rates and want to be more selective; you've recently used InMails for unrelated business and have fewer credits than usual.
+- Lower InMails (under 5/day) if: you're on Career or Sales Nav Core and want your monthly credits to last; your InMail reply rate is low and you want to be more selective; you've recently used InMails elsewhere and have fewer credits than usual.

-- Raise any cap if: your account is well-established, fully-ramped, has consistent acceptance/reply ratios, and you've never seen 422 errors.
-Even then, we recommend staying in the green zone (under the red zone marker on each slider).
+- Raise any number if: your account is well-established, fully warmed up, has steady acceptance and reply rates, and LinkedIn isn't rejecting your actions.
+Even then, we recommend staying in the green zone (below the red marker on each slider).

-If in doubt, leave the defaults.
-80/80/5 is conservative-but-productive for most accounts and represents the recommendation we'd give 95% of customers as their starting point.
-The defaults are tunable per-campaign so you can experiment without affecting other campaigns on the same account.
+If in doubt, leave the suggested numbers.
+80 invites / 80 follow-ups / 5 InMails is conservative-but-productive for most accounts and is the starting point we'd recommend to almost everyone.
+Each number is set per campaign, so you can experiment on one campaign without affecting others on the same account.

 Account safety

-The cap split is a safety enhancement, not a throughput optimization.
-Splitting the limits more accurately mirrors how LinkedIn enforces caps on its own side, which means our per-campaign decisions can match LinkedIn's per-account thresholds more precisely.
-The defaults (80/80/5) sit conservatively under every documented LinkedIn soft cap.
-Pushing higher numbers is your call, but our defaults reflect our best understanding of where the safety line is.
+Counting each action type on its own is a safety choice, not a way to send faster.
+It keeps WarmySender aligned with how LinkedIn itself tracks each action type, so our per-campaign decisions match LinkedIn's per-account limits more precisely.
+The suggested numbers (80 invites / 80 follow-ups / 5 InMails) sit conservatively under every documented LinkedIn limit.
+Going higher is your call, but the suggestions reflect our best understanding of where the safety line is.

 Common questions

-Why is the InMail default so low (5/day)?
+Why is the suggested InMail number so low (5/day)?

-Because InMail credit balances are limited (5/month on Career, 50/month on Sales Nav Core, 30-150/month on Recruiter), and 5/day translates to 150/month projected — which is the high end of what most subscriptions sustain.
-If you're sending fewer InMails than your monthly balance allows, you can lower this further; if you're on Recruiter Full and want to push more, raise it.
-The slider is tunable.
+Because InMail credits are limited (5/month on Career, about 50/month on Sales Nav Core, 30-150/month on Recruiter), and 5/day adds up to about 150/month — the high end of what most subscriptions sustain.
+If you send fewer InMails than your monthly balance allows, you can lower it further; if you're on Recruiter Full and want more, raise it.
+It's just a slider.

-What happens if I hit a cap mid-day?
+What happens if I hit a limit mid-day?

-The campaign continues running, but no further sends of that action type fire that day.
-Prospects waiting on that action type are deferred to the next valid sending window (typically tomorrow's first slot).
-The other two action types continue independently — hitting the invite cap doesn't pause follow-up messages or InMails.
+The campaign keeps running, but no more sends of that one action type go out that day.
+Prospects waiting on that action type are scheduled for the next valid sending window (usually the next day's first slot).
+The other two action types carry on independently — hitting your invite limit doesn't pause follow-up messages or InMails.

 Yes.
-Setting any cap to 0 effectively disables that action type for the campaign.
-Useful if you want a campaign that only does invites and never follow-ups, or only does follow-ups on existing accepted prospects without sending fresh invites.
+Setting any action type to 0 turns it off for that campaign.
+Handy if you want a campaign that only sends invites and never follow-ups, or one that only messages people who already accepted without sending fresh invites.

-Do the caps share across campaigns on the same LinkedIn account?
+Do these numbers add up across campaigns on the same LinkedIn account?

-The caps are per-campaign, so two campaigns on the same account each have their own 80/80/5 budget on our side.
-But the account itself has its own LinkedIn-side limits and our per-account ramp ceiling — both of those gate the combined sum.
-Practically: if you have 3 campaigns on one account each with 80/day invite caps, the LinkedIn-side per-account cap (around 80-100/day) will gate the actual sum to 80-100/day total, not 240.
-Our atomic enforcement respects whichever limit is binding.
+Each campaign keeps its own numbers, so two campaigns on the same account each have their own daily counts.
+But they share one underlying account, which has its own LinkedIn limits and its own gradual warm-up ceiling — and those gate the combined total.
+So if you have 3 campaigns on one account each set to 80 invites/day, the account's own per-account limit (around 80-100/day) caps the real total near 80-100/day, not 240.
+The lowest limit always wins.

 Related guides